2020–2022 Malaysian political crisis: July: Political instability increases

 Parliament reconvened on 26 July for the first time in 2021, for a special five-day session.
-The Agong had requested State of Emergency measures be discussed in Parliament; the government stated no other issues were to be debated.
+The Agong requested that State of Emergency measures be discussed in Parliament; the government stated no other issues were to be debated.
 The session was chaotic; no debate or vote was held on COVID-19 emergency measures and opposition leader Anwar Ibrahim and former Prime Minister Mahathir accused the government of not fulfilling the Agong's request.
 Prime Minister Muhyiddin also left early, which incensed the opposition.
 Delays occurred when positive COVID-19 cases were detected among parliamentarians.

 Law Minister Takiyuddin Hassan also told Parliament on 26 July that the State of Emergency had been annulled on 21 July.
 On 29 July, the Yang di-Pertuan Agong released a rare rebuke criticising the government, and singled out Takiyuddin in particular, accusing him of misleading Parliament on the revocation of the state of emergency which he had not approved.
 The palace said that the Agong was "amat dukacita" (deeply disappointed), and said Takiyuddin and Attorney-General Idrus Harun did not fulfil their promise to the Yang di-Pertuan Agong to have the State of Emergency debated.
-Opposition Leader Anwar Ibrahim read the Agong's statement aloud in Parliament, accused the Muhyiddin cabinet of "violat[ing] the constitution and insult[ing] the royal institution" and filed a no-confidence motion against Muhyiddin.
+Opposition Leader Anwar Ibrahim read the Agong's statement aloud in Parliament, accusing the Muhyiddin cabinet of "violat[ing] the constitution and insult[ing] the royal institution" and filed a no-confidence motion against Muhyiddin.
 Deputy Speaker Mohd Rashid Hasnon dismissed the Agong's letter as a "media statement".
-Other opposition lawmakers shouted "treason" and "resign".
+Other opposition lawmakers shouted "treason" and "resign" as Anwar read the Agong's statement.

-The special parliamentary session was suspended on 31 July when 11 positive COVID-19 cases were detected among members.
+The special parliamentary session was suspended on 31 July when 11 positive COVID-19 cases were detected among its members.
 The opposition criticised this, accusing the government of further delaying parliamentary debate.

 On 31 July, hundreds of protesters attempted to gather in Merdeka Square, Kuala Lumpur, calling for the resignation of Prime Minister Muhyiddin Yassin over his and the Malaysian government's handling of the COVID-19 pandemic.